Permanent Birth Control for Men

 When you have a vasectomy, the two vas deferens tubes are cut to keep sperm from traveling from the testes to the penis.
 This is the only change in your reproductive system.
 The testes still produce sperm, but since the sperm have nowhere to go, they die and are absorbed by you body.
-Your prostate and seminal vesicles still produce fluids, so your semen doesn’t look or feel any different.
+You’re prostate and seminal vesicles still produce fluids, so your semen doesn’t look or feel any different.
 Your male hormone level remains the same, so your hair distribution, the pitch of your voice, and your sexual drive don’t change.

 Possible Risks and Complications

 A no-scalpel vasectomy usually involves less swelling and bleeding than a traditional vasectomy.
 But a no-scalpel vasectomy still has risks, including bleeding and infection.
 You may also have any of the following after surgery:

 - Sperm granuloma is a small, harmless lump that may form where the vas deferens is sealed off.

 - Sperm buildup (congestion) may cause soreness in the testes.
 Anti-inflammatory medications can provide relief.